charliecalvert/CloudNotes/Assignments/Ec2Provision.md

 Identity added: id_rsa (id_rsa)
 ```

-Go to your Git Folder and clone your repo:
+Go to your Git Folder and clone your repo, using your github or bitbucket git url as appropriate:

 ```
 cd Git